 There is increasing interest in wearable technologies, digital pills, and even gamification for disease prevention and treatment.
-For instance, VR is a promising tool for distracting a person facing chronic pain.
-Meanwhile, personalized treatments will be increasingly preferred, and companies will receive greater momentum for developing digitally driven treatment solutions.
+For instance, VR is promising for distracting a person facing chronic pain.
+Meanwhile, personalized therapies will be increasingly preferred, and companies will receive tremendous momentum for developing digitally driven treatment solutions.

-Sometimes, you don't even notice that you are using cloud technology.
+Sometimes, you might notice that you are using cloud technology.
 It is used in many industries and provides a protected and cost-efficient environment for leveraging analytics.
-Life science companies rely on the security and centralized accessibility of the cloud.
+For example, life science companies rely on the security and centralized accessibility of the cloud.
 The cloud maintains thousands of records, and companies can access them from anywhere at any time.
-In the life sciences, physicians can use it to collect sensitive big data from hospitals or clinical trials and evaluate analytics.
+In the life sciences, physicians can use it to collect big sensitive data from hospitals or clinical trials and evaluate analytics.

-Digital processes have been used for a long time, and their use will increase in 2022.
-Paper-based processes are transformed to digital processes to increase operational efficiency.
-Digital processes are especially useful for driving regulatory compliance, as they allow pharmaceutical companies to accurately monitor and maintain data.
-Life science companies value this transformation to digital, as it provides cross-departmental data transparency.
+Digital processes have been used for a long time and will increase in 2023.
+Paper-based processes are transformed into digital approaches to improve operational efficiency.
+In addition, digital processes are beneficial for driving regulatory compliance, allowing pharmaceutical companies to value this transformation to digital, as it provides cross-departmental data transparency.

 Digital management tasks, such as online training, documentation, and e-signatures, make operations faster, trackable, foolproof, and secure.
-Digital management systems, especially online training modules, are cost efficient.
-They can be accessed from anywhere at any time and be personalized to each user.
-Digital management technologies will continue to grow in 2022.
+Digital management systems, especially online training modules, are cost-efficient.
+They can be accessed from anywhere and are personalized to each user.
+As a result, digital management technologies will continue to grow in 2023.

 3. Research and development